 If you have more questions on reporting in OpenEdge, contact your Progress representative.
 Our team is here to help.

-Jordan Barrett is a part of the Demand Generation team at Progress assisting with OpenEdge, DataDirect and Corticon solutions.
-Jordan is a recent college graduate and is excited to be continuing her professional journey at Progress.
+Jordan Barrett was a part of the Demand Generation team at Progress assisting with OpenEdge, DataDirect and Corticon solutions.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More